peterhinch/micropython-micropower/README.md

 ### Backup RAM (``bkpram`` object)

 This class enables the on-chip 4KB of RAM to be accessed as an array of integers or as a bytearray.
-The latter supports the buffer protocol which offers considerable flexbility in its use.
+The latter facilitates creating persistent arbitrary objects using JSON or pickle.
 Like all RAM its initial contents after power up are arbitrary.
 Note that the ``why()`` function uses the topmost word (``bkpram[1023]``).